solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 ]);
 ```

-And here’s how we can use such a codec to encode data enums.
+And here’s how we can use such a codec to encode discriminated unions.
 Notice that by default, they use a `u8` number prefix to distinguish between the different types of variants.

 ```ts
 messageCodec.encode({ __kind: 'Quit' });